jaxontn/nestjs-api-framework/API_Fixes_Documentation.md

 All fixes were applied using the `str_replace_editor` tool, and the final `npm run build` succeeded with no errors.

+## Fixes for Challenges Module
+- **Issue**: Redeclared block-scoped variable 'customerStats' and 'entry' of type 'unknown' in map function.
+- **Fixes**:
+  - Renamed the second 'customerStats' to 'leaderboardStats' to avoid redeclaration in the same function scope.
+  - Added type assertion `(entry: any)` in the map function to resolve TypeScript inference issues with loosely typed objects.

 ## Additional Fixes for Loyalty Module
 - **Issue**: Syntax errors in `loyalty.service.ts` due to corrupted code structure (extra commas, misplaced brackets, undefined variables).
 - **Fixes**: